 Behind the scenes, we’ll use PostgreSQL as the database for persistently storing all the data.
 And at the end of the book, we’ll deploy the finished API to a Linux server running on Digital Ocean.

-In this book, code blocks are shown with a silver background like the snippet below.
-If the code block is particularly long, parts that aren’t relevant may be replaced with an ellipsis.
-To make it easy to follow along, most code blocks also have a title bar at the top indicating the name of the file that we’re working on.
+Code blocks in this book are shown with a silver background, like the example below.
+If a code block is particularly long, any parts that aren’t relevant may be replaced with an ellipsis.
+To make it easy to follow along, most code blocks also have a title bar at the top indicating the name of the file that the code is in.
+Like this:

 Terminal (command line) instructions are shown with a black background and generally start with a dollar symbol.
 These commands should work on any Unix-based operating system, including macOS and Linux.
 Sample output is shown in silver beneath the command, like so:

 If you’re using Windows, you should replace these commands with the DOS equivalent or carry out the action via the normal Windows GUI.

 Please note that the dates and timestamps shown in screenshots and the example output from commands are illustrative only.
 They do not necessarily align with each other, or progress chronologically throughout the book.

 Some chapters in this book end with an additional information section.
 These sections contain information that isn’t relevant to our application build, but is still important (or sometimes, just interesting) to know about.

 Hey, I’m Alex Edwards, a full-stack web developer and author.
 I live near Innsbruck, Austria.

 I’ve been working with Go for over 10 years, building production applications for myself and commercial clients, and helping people all around the world improve their Go skills.

 You can see more of my writing on my blog (where I publish detailed tutorials), some of my open-source work on GitHub, and you can also follow me on Instagram and Twitter.